SoteriaSoftwareLLC/openrmfpro-automation/README.md

 * Lists for mitigation statements
 * Lists for compliance statements
 * Rapid7 Nexpose scan data
+* Reading data from dashboards, scores, and compliance

 Each type of technology / language is organized in its own folder for dotnet core, golang, python, and scripts to just show examples.
 Your folder structure, URL, key, token, systemKey for data may be different but similar.